Professional Summary (about me)

-I am a thrice-graduated communication major, currently working in higher education as an undergraduate faculty member.
-Recently, I have been retraining for a career in instructional design, e-learning, and organizational development.
+I am a thrice-graduated communication major and after a long time working in in higher education as an undergraduate faculty member, and after a period retraining for a career in instructional design, e-learning, and organizational development, I am now working in State Government as an instructional designer for enterprise learning.

-I believe that everyone has a story to tell.
+How I got to where I am is an interesting story.
 If you have a moment, I invite you to enjoy the story of how it all started—with a clock radio…

-It all started with a clock radio my dad gave me—the kind where the numbers flip down as the time changes.
-It was the first piece of technology that sparked a feeling of connection to others through the magic of morning radio.
-I loved the cadence and rhythm of the radio personalities, especially during weather reports.
+A clock radio which my dad gave to me, the kind where the numbers flip down as the time changes.
+It was the first piece of technology that sparked a feeling of connection to others through the magic of morning radio (Magic 100.3, Denver, Colorado!).
+I loved the cadence and rhythm of the voices of the radio personalities, especially during weather reports.

 I’ve always loved learning and, for the most part, really enjoyed school.
-I’ve also been fascinated by technology—both learning about it and working with it.
+I’ve also been fascinated by technology: learning about it, working with it, seeing how it integrates and becomes a part of our lives.
 Becoming an educator wasn’t my original plan, but a funny thing happened along the way that changed everything (and that’s another story worth telling).

-One day, my supervisor (pictured above in the baseball cap) stopped by the desk I was using and told me that my final test as the station intern—which would determine whether or not I successfully completed the internship—would require me to make an appearance at a career symposium at the local high school.
+One day, my supervisor (pictured above in the baseball cap) stopped by the desk I was using in a corner of the downstairs sales bullpen and told me that my final test as the station intern, a test that would determine whether or not I successfully completed the internship, would require me to make an appearance at a career symposium scheduled to take place at the local high school (Abilene High School, for those interested).

-Between fits of giggles, he explained that he had received an invitation to speak at a job fair for local high schoolers about careers in radio.
+Between fits of giggles, he explained that he had received an invitation to speak at the career symposium for local high schoolers about careers in radio.
 He thought it would be hilarious if I attended the event in his place and gave the presentation—as him.
 Never mind that we looked nothing alike and sounded even less alike.

 Mission accomplished—and I still have the wonderful letter of recommendation my supervisor wrote for me upon successful completion of the internship.

-Fast forward several years: after struggling to find a job in radio, I returned to graduate school to continue my education in communication.
+Fast forward several years: jobs in radio are not as plentiful as I thought, so I returned to graduate school to continue my education in communication with the aspiration to do something in communication, just not broadcast media.
 Most graduate-level classes require students to present to their peers, so that was never a problem for me.
-Teaching was fun, yes—but what really piqued my interest was the challenge of presenting information to a group of learners who may not know a lot about the subject, while keeping them engaged and eager to learn.
+Teaching was fun, yes, but what really piqued my interest was the challenge of presenting information to a group of learners who may not know a lot about the subject, while keeping them engaged and eager to learn.

 More simply put: How do I make learning fun?
-How do I make it fun, useful, and meaningful to the learner?
+How do I make it useful, and meaningful to the learner?
+How do I get my learners to invest in what I would like them to learn?
 That’s the question that keeps me going.

 I learned instructional design when a professor asked me how well I knew the Blackboard LMS.
-I told him I knew it well—as a student.
+I told him I knew it well, but only as a student.
 He asked me to show him how to do a few things, and after the demonstration, he told me I would be his teaching assistant for the upcoming semester.
 I’d be helping him design four of his courses.

 What I didn’t know, I was expected to learn—and I accepted the challenge with great joy and enthusiasm!